-Having a long-term relationship with a mortgage advisor is often a good idea if you own a property or are thinking of owning a property in the future.
+Having a long-term relationship with a mortgage advisor is a good idea.
+Especially if you own a property or are thinking of owning a property in the future.
 That way, potential obstacles such as this can be looked at beforehand, and you can have a plan in place for when you do need the mortgage.

 Another challenge comes for women who are in part-time employment.
 This is generally disliked by lenders.
 There is no real logic as to why lenders favour full-time employees over part-time employees.

-However, this is something a good advisor can look at when we plan for your mortgage, because not all lenders share the same view.
+However, this is something a good advisor can look at when we plan for your mortgage.
+Not all lenders share the same point of view.
 Many lenders understand that by working part-time, there are savings made elsewhere, for example, in travel and childcare.
-It would take too long to go to each of these lenders in turn, so using a mortgage advisor can save time and money, because we have the expertise and knowledge to know which banks to recommend.
+It would take too long to go to each of these lenders in turn, so using a mortgage advisor can save time and money.
+Remember, we have the expertise and knowledge to know which banks to recommend.

-A key question that often comes into play is that of affordability.
+A key question that often comes into play is affordability.
 Lenders are always concerned with whether any applicant will be able to make mortgage payments for the term of their loan; however, it seems that women in particular are discriminated against.
-This could be down to various reasons, from having variable-pay to being self-employed.
+This could be down to various reasons, from having variable pay to being self-employed.

 There are many more obstacles that women face when it comes to applying for a mortgage, but the key to overcoming these obstacles is finding a mortgage that is tailored to your circumstances.
 Having children or a flexible income structure or being their own boss should not automatically put women at a disadvantage.

-The good news is that the banking criteria is so vast and varies from lender to lender.
-Common sense underwriting and new policies being written every day to help women get mortgages, regardless of these challenges.
+The good news is that the banking criteria are so vast and vary from lender to lender.
+Common sense underwriting and new policies are being written every day to help women get mortgages, regardless of these challenges.
 This is where speaking to an expert like a mortgage adviser comes in handy.